-The location of Mississippi fatalities are important in data analysis process, because the MOHS needs to know where the fatalities, injuries and crashes occur.
+The location of Mississippi fatalities is important in data analysis process, because the MOHS needs to know where the fatalities, injuries and crashes occur.
 This aids in the planning of enforcement and education programs that can be targeted in those areas that need the most attention.
-The number of fatal crashes in county roads, State highways and MS highways have increased from 2015-2016, but had a decrease in city street fatalities in 2016.
+The number of fatalities on state highways, US highways, County roads and City streets have increased from 2019-2020.